sei-jed-10/W05D02-Rails-Muse-One-To-Many/rails-routes-views-forms-partials-step3.md

 ```

-Let's add a link to edit songs on our `views/artists/index.html.erb`.
+Let's add a link to edit artists on our `views/artists/index.html.erb`.
 Let's add a new table header and table data rows:

 ```html
 <h1>All the Artists</h1>